Bangladesh’s manufacturing miracle is much celebrated.

 Improving firm capabilities holds the key

 COVID-19 has provided an impetus to the advent of digitalization around the world.
+In Bangladesh, however, the increased use of digital platforms by businesses during the pandemic considerably lagged that in other countries.
+So how can policy makers accelerate the adoption of better technologies?
+Improving firm capabilities is key.
+Firms typically underinvest in foundational managerial and organizational practices because of limited awareness of their true value.
 Manufacturers in Bangladesh are no exception to this norm.
 They systematically underestimate the extent to which they are behind other firms in terms of technology use; nearly 84 percent of firms do not believe that they need external advice about adopting new technologies.
 The direct provision of business advisory services to firms can help overcome these information market failures.
 They are best implemented by private providers in competitive markets, with the government providing financial and regulatory support.
 More advanced firms such as RMG exporters or more technology-intensive industries such as pharmaceuticals can also benefit from technology extension services.

-Connectivity to international markets must also be leveraged to strengthen firm capabilities. related to business administration, human resources, and inventory management compared with other firms that, on average, used handwritten processes or standard computer packages.
+Connectivity to international markets must also be leveraged to strengthen firm capabilities.
+For example, firms that most often used information from foreign buyers or suppliers to make decisions about technology adoption, on average, used mobile apps to complete tasks related to business administration, human resources, and inventory management compared with other firms that, on average, used handwritten processes or standard computer packages.
 This matters for the RMG industry where supplier development programs can enhance technology transfer to domestic firms that are well ensconced in GVCs.
 But it matters just as much for the more nascent pharmaceutical industry where partnerships with multi-national enterprises through FDI, contract manufacturing, and joint ventures can enable domestic firms to acquire world-class experience.

 Lead Economist